-The SCA Sanctioned Competitions Policy has been in effect since May 2017.
-With-in this policy is a requirement for all event producers to apply for SCA competition sanctioning.
+The SCA Sanctioned Events Policy has been in effect since May 2017.
+Within this policy is a requirement for all event producers to apply for SCA competition sanctioning.

 This document will outline both the required elements for a sanctioned competition in Saskatchewan, as well as other pertinent information.
 In order for competition events to be successfully sanctioned within Saskatchewan, all SCA bylaws must be followed.
 In addition, the SCA has also compiled some recommendations and guidelines to help event producers receive sanctioning and to run a successful competition.